-Nadja was previously employed by the University of Nottingham as a Research Coordinator on the IMAGEN project in the Brain and Body Centre and lectured on Individual Differences, Social and Developmental Psychology in the School of Psychology.
+Dr Heym was awarded her PhD in 2009 from the University of Nottingham, and was employed there as a Research Coordinator on the IMAGEN project in the Brain and Body Centre.
+She subsequently also lectured there Individual Differences, Social and Developmental Psychology in the School of Psychology.
+Dr Heym joined NTU in April 2014.

-Nadja investigates these processes in general populations across the life-span (thus in children, adolescents or adults) using cross-sectional and longitudinal designs, as well as various experimental paradigms in combination with psychophysiological measures (such as heart rate variability and skin conductance response).
+Dr Heym investigates these processes in general and (sub-)clinical populations across the life-span (thus, in children, adolescents or adults) using cross-sectional and longitudinal designs, as well as various experimental paradigms in combination with psychophysiological measures (such as heart rate variability and skin conductance response).

 - Social attribution processes, such as blame attribution for own negative behaviour as well as the tendency of victim blaming, moral foundations and mental health stigma

-- Graduate member of the BPS - British Psychological Society (designation: MBPsS) and member of the BPS Division of Forensic Psychology
+- Member of the BPS - British Psychological Society (designation: MBPsS) and the BPS Division of Forensic Psychology

 - Founding member of the BSPID - British Society for the Psychology of Individual Differences